 Know what to ask for.

 There are a number of things to look for when you examine the work of a photographer.

-Make sure you can detail in the pictures: of the dress, the cake and the flowers
+- Make sure you can detail in the pictures: of the wedding dress, the wedding cake and the flowers

 Questions to ask